Stanley Tucci: Searching for Italy: Critical reception

 Sophie Gilbert, writing for The Atlantic, said that the series "presents itself as escapism, even as it half-acknowledges the reality of the pandemic", and wrote: "Some travelogues, such as the late Anthony Bourdain’s Parts Unknown, seek out underexplored destinations and culinary traditions.
 Searching for Italy takes its audience through the most obvious stops on the Italian itinerary (Rome!
 Milan!
 Tuscany!) while winking at the darker crevices of our imagination."
 Caroline Framke, writing for Variety, criticized the series for choosing to air an episode filmed during a brief period of respite from the COVID-19 pandemic in Italy as the first episode.
 However, she praised Tucci for exploring Rome's less well-known locations and meals in the second episode, including "a fascinating detour into the inventive ways Italian chefs have transformed offal, or all the organs and bits of gristly meat that poorer Italians learned to work into delicacies."
 Lucy Mangan of The Guardian gave the series 3/5 stars, writing: "Tucci is an utterly inoffensive guide throughout this sweet, light delizia of a documentary, but there is one moment with Coccia that nicely illustrates his one weakness – which is that he is slightly too muted, too self-effacing."

-Benji Wilson of The Daily Telegraph gave the series 2/5 stars, writing: "Tucci is a wonderful actor but a less engaging tour guide, largely because he’s as smooth and perfect as a gleaming burrata."
+Benji Wilson of The Daily Telegraph gave the series 2/5 stars, writing: "Tucci is a wonderful actor but a less engaging tour guide, largely because he's as smooth and perfect as a gleaming burrata."
 John Doyle of The Globe and Mail wrote: "You want more information than comes in a tourism brochure.
 Sometimes what Tucci offers, in his beautifully modulated voice, is simply bad, simplified history and worse social science."

 Awards and nominations

+Eva Longoria: Searching for Mexico

+Raw Television repeated the format of Stanley Tucci: Searching for Italy with 2023's Eva Longoria: Searching for Mexico, presented by actor Eva Longoria.
+Tucci is an executive producer.